hite/SwiftUI-CSS/README.md

     .flexHeight(min: 50, max: .infinity)
 ])
 ```
-## 2. use module system for reuse or create a custom desing system.
+## 2. use module system for reuse or create a custom design system.
 *module system* help to reuse some common style design across the whole app which can save you to write same codes everywhere or avoid to make some mistakes.

 ### Without SwifUI-CSS: